Jim Simons: Philanthropy

 In 2016, the Simons Foundation established the Flatiron Institute to house five groups of computational scientists (each with 60 or more PhD level researchers).
 The institute consists of four cores or departments: CCB (Center for Computational Biology), CCA (Center for Computational Astrophysics), CCQ (Center for Computational Quantum mechanics), CCM (Center for Computational Mathematics), and CCN (Center for Computational Neuroscience).

 In memory of his son Paul, whom he had with his first wife, Barbara Simons, he established Avalon Nature Preserve, a 130 acre nature preserve in Stony Brook.
 The Avalon preserve was extended to 216 acres in 2024.

 Another son, Nick Simons, drowned at age 24 while on a trip to Bali in 2003.
 Nick had worked in Nepal.
 The Simonses became large donors to Nepalese healthcare through the Nick Simons Institute.

 In 2006, the Simonses donated $25 million to Stony Brook University through the Stony Brook Foundation, the largest donation ever to a State University of New York school at the time.
 On February 27, 2008, Governor Eliot Spitzer announced a $60 million donation by the Simons Foundation to found the Simons Center for Geometry and Physics at Stony Brook, the largest gift to a public university in New York state history.
 In 2011, the couple broke that record again with a $150 million donation to Stony Brook, which went to research in medical sciences, the construction of a life sciences building, the creation of a neurosciences institute and a center for biological imaging, the study of cancer and infectious diseases, 35 new endowed professorships, and 40 fellowships for graduate students.
 To secure the donation, Stony Brook was allowed to raise its annual tuition in opposition to traditional New York state policy.
 In 2023, the university announced that it had received a $500 million endowment gift from the Simons Foundation, the second-largest gift ever to a public university.

 Death

-Simons died peacefully in New York City on May 10, 2024, at age 86, surrounded by his family.
+Simons died peacefully in New York City on May 10, 2024, at age 86.
 He was active in the work of his foundation until the end of his life.